Twitter, Meta among tech giants subpoenaed by Jan. 6 panel

 The letter outlined how Twitter was warned about the potential violence that was being planned on its platform in advance of the attack and how its users engaged in “communications amplifying allegations of election fraud, including by the former President himself.”

-The letter highlighted one specific tweet from Trump on Dec.
-19, 2020: “Statistically impossible to have lost the 2020 Election” as he urged followers to come to Washington to engage in a “wild” protest on Jan.
-6, 2021.

-A spokesperson for Twitter declined to comment on the subpoenas.
-Representatives for Meta and Alphabet did not immediately respond to messages seeking comment.

-The committee made its initial request for the documents from 15 social media companies in August, which also included TikTok, Parler, Telegram, 4chan and 8kun.
+The committee made its initial request for the documents from 15 social media companies in August.
+The requests were also issued to TikTok, Parler, Telegram, 4chan, 8kun and other platforms.

 The subpoenas come as the nine-member committee continues its wide-reaching investigation into how a mob was able to infiltrate the Capitol and disrupt the certification of Democrat Joe Biden’s presidential victory, in what was the most serious assault on Congress in two centuries.